 Yes, you just defended your life or the lives of others, but you still could be found guilty of manslaughter or murder down the road because you had to deny someone their life, limbs, happiness to save your own.
 This is the way it is; and it’s definitely an unsavory reality of carrying a concealed firearm.
 Not everything is black and white, cut and dried, Cowboys and Indians.
 You will be alive, but you may lose everything to save your life.

 There are many great articles online about what happens after you have to use a firearm in self defense.
-This one is excellent, and I would definitely read this article by the US Concealed Carry Association.
+I would definitely read this article by the US Concealed Carry Association.
 I would consider these articles to be essential prerequisites to carrying concealed.

 Wrapping It Up